karantyagi/iRecall-HackHarvard18/README.md

 * Design decisions for Tech stack - why MongoDb over Spring JPA or vice-versa
 * (moduarity) + loosely coupled system + make parameters like 1st review time, 2nd review time etc as independent dependencies to the recall algorithm - that will help u make the demo work - as you will scale down 30 days to 7 months and accordingly..
+* is your recall algo an AI ?? is this an AI app ?

 __Personal Goals__ : add to devpost + linkedIn post + project + update resume & your personal website +
 prepare fully for an interview discussion __[do all this as a part of the final demo presentation]__